mbabynames search ✿

 Daisy Elizabeth

-The meaning of Daisy is "noble and strong"; Elizabeth is "pledged to God".
+The meaning of Daisy is "day's eye flower"; Elizabeth is "pledged to God".
 There is a natural balance between the two.
 The longer Elizabeth (4 syllables) builds on the shorter Daisy, giving the name forward momentum.

 Daisy Alexandra

-Daisy carries the meaning "noble and strong" while Alexandra brings "defender of the people".
+Daisy carries the meaning "day's eye flower" while Alexandra brings "defender of the people".
 Said together, Daisy Alexandra has both weight and warmth.
 Daisy is 2 syllables.
 Alexandra at 4 adds length and rhythm.

 Daisy Caroline